GrammAcc/linearmoney/README.md

 linearmoney uses the amazing [Unicode CLDR-JSON](https://github.com/unicode-org/cldr-json) data to provide data-driven interfaces for currency rounding, formatting, and localization.

-### Disclaimer

-This is a pre-release piece of software.
-The library is stable and well-tested, but some breaking changes will occur before the first stable release.
-Please keep this in mind if choosing to use this library in production.
-Version 1.0.0 will mark the first stable release.

 ## Installation

-> [!IMPORTANT]
-> PyPi is not allowing new user registration at this time, so this package is not
-> available on the package index yet.
-> For now, the package can only be built from source.

 linearmoney requires Python >= 3.12